php-fig/fig-standards/proposed/PSR-1.md

 Conclusion
 ----------

-There are many points of style and practice intentionally omitted by this guide.
-Future recommendations may extend and revise the guide.
+There are many elements of style and practice intentionally omitted by this guide; these include but are not limited to:

+- Declaration of global variables and global constants

+- Declaration of functions outside classes, including anonymous functions and closures

+- Operators and assignment

+- Inter-line alignment

+- Comments and documentation blocks

+- Class name prefixes and suffixes

+- Best practices

+Future PSRs may revise and extend this guide to address those or other elements of style and practice.

 Appendices